staticparsley/passwordChecker/README.md

 # passwordChecker
-A simple password checker using the `pwned` api using python
+A simple password checker using the `pwned` api and python